Nicolo Gentile’s Bar None, the commissioned artwork for the 2025 Art on the Parkway open call. Photo by Constance Mensh.

 How long will the project be on view?

-The installation will be on view for roughly three months.
+The installation will be on view for roughly four months.
 We encourage the commissioned individual or team to find opportunities for their project to find new homes or to be repurposed, or for project materials to be recycled or reused.

 Who owns the rights to the commissioned design?